florianamoser/splicer/documentation/acknowledgements.md

 The following list is ordered alphabetically.
 Thank you all!
 Pietro Alberti, Ann-Christin Bertrand, Nicolo Bernasconi, Sharon Chan, Antoine Chessex, Lison Christe, Kyungwoo Chun, Calum Douglas, Rony Emmenegger, Claus Gunti, Ingrid Hölzle, Youngho Jeong, Suna Kim, Dojoung Kim, Kim Knoppers, Milo Keller, Charles Kwong, Miguel La Plante-Perez, Thomas Le Provost, Sébastien Matos, Antoine Martin, Patrick Müller, Marco de Mutiis, Ferdianand Niedermann, Marco Poloni, Lino Rebuffoni, Marcel Rickli, Basil Rogger, Lukas Schmid, Joël Vacheron, Irene Vögeli, Lars Willumeit, Anastasiia Tatarenko, Egor Tatarenko, Livia Zumofen.

-Thank you also to everyone at the Master Transdisciplinarity Studies in the Arts program at ZHdK / Zürich University of the Arts.
-Without your support and the open framework you provided for developing this project, it would not be what it has become.

-Also, thank you to everyone I worked with or learned from during my time at ECAL / University of Art and Design Lausanne, as well as in the research project *Automated Photography*.
+Thank you to everyone I worked with or learned from during my time at ECAL / University of Art and Design Lausanne, as well as in the research project *Automated Photography*.
 ECAL is an incredible melting pot for photography, and this project is deeply inspired by the observations and insights I gained while studying and working there.

+Also, thank you also to everyone at the Master Transdisciplinarity Studies in the Arts program at ZHdK / Zürich University of the Arts.
+Without your support, the countless discussions and the open framework you provided for developing this project, it would not be what it has become.

 Thank you to everyone who supports open-source software, open-source hardware, and open access to knowledge.
 This project would not have been possible without your contributions.
 I would especially like to acknowledge the following projects: LinuxCNC, Voron Design and Blender.